 For instructions on adding Activity-based items, see the corresponding tutorials in the Knowledge Base.
 As you add such items, select the grade category the item belongs to be using the corresponding drop-down menu (see example below):

-b) Manually graded items — these items are added to the gradebook manually, in the Categories and items tab of the gradebook.
+b) Manually graded items — these items are added to the gradebook manually from the Gradebook Setup page.
 Scores are added directly into the Grader report.
 Use this for items that are not submitted electronically via Moodle.
 Examples include oral presentations and participation grades.

-To add manually graded items, click on the Add grade item at the bottom of the Categories and Items page:
+To add manually graded items, click on the Add grade item at the bottom of the Gradebook Setup page:

 Provide settings for the grade item, including the 1.
 Name, 2.
-Maximum grade (this determines the weight of this assignment relative to other assignments in the same category), 3.
+Maximum grade (this determines the weight of this assignment relative to other assignments in the same category unless you indicate otherwise), 3.
 Grade category and finish by clicking 4.
 Save changes.

-Once you have set up all your categories and items, your Categories and items setup now corresponds with your syllabus.
+Once you have set up all your categories and items, your Gradebook Setup now corresponds with your syllabus.

 5. Show Gradebook